netromdk/vermin/README.rst

 encodings.
-Including looking for v2/v3 ``print expr`` and ``print(expr)``, ``long``, f-strings, coroutines (``async`` and ``await``), boolean constants, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, variable annotations, array typecodes, codecs error handler names and encodings.
+Including looking for v2/v3 ``print expr`` and ``print(expr)``, ``long``, f-strings, coroutines (``async`` and ``await``), boolean constants, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, function and variable annotations, array typecodes, codecs error handler names and encodings.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 Usage
 =====